 - Family emergency without valid reason, as determined solely by SASCA

 - School Excused Absences

 - School Office Appointments

 - Three (3) or more consecutive days of illness shall require a doctor’s note upon return to school.

-- After fifteen (15) or more days of unexcused absences or truancies, the family will be referred to the District Attorney.
+- After ten (10) days of unexcused absences and/or tardies the parents may be referred to the District Attorney.